Search

 Back to top

 Hepatitis C is an infectious liver disease caused by the hepatitis C virus (HCV).
-Infections of hepatitis C occur when the virus is able to enter the blood stream and reach the liver.
+It causes liver swelling and can lead to serious liver damage.
+Infections of hepatitis C occur when the virus is able to enter the bloodstream and reach the liver.

-There are other kinds of viral hepatitis such as hepatitis A, hepatitis B, hepatitis D, and hepatitis E. These diseases and the viruses that cause them are not related to hepatitis C even though they also affect the liver.
-They may have other, different symptoms and different modes of transmission, which means that there are different ways of spreading the disease and different means for preventing and controlling these diseases.
+There are other kinds of viral hepatitis, such as hepatitis A, hepatitis B, hepatitis D, and hepatitis E. These diseases and the viruses that cause them are not related to hepatitis C, even though they also affect the liver.
+They may have other, different symptoms and different modes of transmission, which means that there are different ways of spreading the disease and different means of preventing and controlling these diseases.

 How long does it take for hepatitis C to develop?